Top Ten Single Season Defenses in NFL History: Honorable Mention

 After a string of deaths during games in 1905, President Roosevelt met with elite coaches in a closed door meeting at The White House to save college football.
 It was there that Roosevelt revealed that collegiate men had become soft and a gladiator game like football was needed to keep men hardened.
 In fact he went on to reveal his “Rough Riders”, the first voluntary cavalry in the Spanish American War of 1898 were made up of football players.

 Instead of the game being abolished new rules were made to make the game safer.
 Of those who met with President Roosevelt that day, Walter Camp went on to father the forward pass as an offensive tactic.
 The 10 yards needed to gain a first down was another rule change.
-So the game remained a rough tough sport however fatalities were reduced.
+The flying wedge was abolished where collisions were the most dangerous.

 The men who President Roosevelt summoned for that closed door meeting in the White House went on to found the NCAA.
 Pro Football was in its infancy and took it’s cues from college football at the time.
 It would be another 15 years before the NFL began play in 1920.